-If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you will need to follow.

 Reporting to the police.

 You can report to the police on the phone, in person or using an online form.
-If you’re thinking of reporting sexual misconduct or domestic violence to the police, here is a useful Rights of Women
+If you are thinking of reporting sexual misconduct or domestic violence to the police, here is a useful Rights of Women guide

 Report the incident anonymously.